-As an underlying principle, risks have been allocated to the parties that are best suited to manage them.
+As an underlying principle, risks have been allocated to the parties that are best able to manage them.
 Project risks have, therefore, been assigned to the private sector to the extent it is capable of managing them.
 The transfer of such risks and responsibilities to the private sector would increase the scope of innovation leading to efficiencies in costs and services.

-The commercial and technical risks relating to construction, operation and maintenance are being allocated to the Concessionaire, as it is best suited to manage them.
+The commercial and technical risks relating to construction, operation and maintenance are being allocated to the Concessionaire, as it is best able to manage them.
 Other commercial risks, such as the rate of growth of cargo traffic, are also being allocated to the Concessionaire.
-On the other hand, all direct and indirect political risks are being assigned to the Government.
+The traffic risk, however, is significantly mitigated as the port is virtually a monopoly where existing traffic volumes can be measured with reasonable accuracy.
+On the other hand, all direct and indirect political risks are being assigned to the Government/